nameko/nameko-amqp-retry/README.rst

 Installation
 ------------

-The delayed message exchange plugin should be installed following `their instructions <https://github.com/rabbitmq/rabbitmq-delayed-message-exchange#installing their instructions>`_.
+The delayed message exchange plugin should be installed following `their instructions <https://github.com/rabbitmq/rabbitmq-delayed-message-exchange#installing>`_.

 No further configuration is required.
 The "backoff" exchange and queue used by this library will be created on demand.

 Usage
 -----

-Raise `nameko_amqp_retry.Backoff` inside the entrypoint you wish to retry later:
+Raise :class:`nameko_amqp_retry.Backoff` inside the entrypoint you wish to retry later:

 .. code-block:: python

+    from nameko_amqp_retry import Backoff

+    class Service:
+        name = "service"

         @rpc
         def calculate(self):
             """ Calculate something, or schedule a retry if not ready yet.
             """
             if not_ready_yet:
                 raise Backoff()

             return 42

-The caller will see the final result, or a `Backoff.Expired` exception if more than the allowed number of retries were made:
+The caller will see the final result, or a :class:`Backoff.Expired` exception if more than the allowed number of retries were made:

 .. code-block:: python

-    >>> n.rpc.calculate()
+    >>> n.rpc.service.calculate()
     ... # blocks for some time
     >>> 42

 .. code-block:: python

-    >>> n.rpc.calculate()
-    ... # blocks for some time
-    >>> Traceback: Backoff.Expired
+    >>> n.rpc.service.calculate()
+    Traceback (most recent call last):
       ...
+    nameko.exceptions.RemoteError: Expired Backoff aborted after ...

 The retry schedule is controlled by attributes on the `Backoff` class.
 You should override them in a subclass to control the behaviour.
 For example: